 Puppetry is both drama and art but you certainly don’t need any experience in performing to participate.
 We always have a sharing component that is meant to be low stress and friendly—an opportunity to practice the lifelong skill of speaking in public.
 We applaud those who challenge themselves to do something that might be a bit uncomfortable and we enjoy the antics of the ‘natural performers’ but you can always opt out.

 We encourage imagination and creativity.
 While we give instructions, demonstrations and provide patterns for some of the tricky bits, we celebrate that every puppet ends up unique!

 What if my puppet falls apart?

-Hmmmm.
-Mother used to say, “the fun is in the making not in the keeping”, and we believe in process versus product.
-When you’ve finished loving your puppet we hope you recycle what you can – even if it needs to be dismembered (or in the case of “veggie puppets” eat or compost).
 We try to teach the construction methods that can keep the puppet together!
+However, mother used to say, “the fun is in the making not in the keeping”, and we believe in process versus product.
+When you’ve finished loving your puppet we hope you recycle what you can—even if it needs to be dismembered.

 Who teaches the workshop?